davewragg/agot-spa/README.md

 - [x] admin protections across the board when it's added to user
 - [x] not a member of any groups? why not [go have a look]

-- [ ] import/reuse/check saved deck
+- [ ] !!! import/reuse/check saved deck - deckId is lost
 - [x] playergroupid not set on games filtering
+- [ ] relocate all role/permission currentPlayer logic to service (currentPlayerService?)

 - [ ] update charts to 5.5
+  - [ ] make it work with AOT [https://github.com/gevgeny/angular2-highcharts/issues/163]
   - [ ] update imports and check build
-  - [ ] dynamic interactions on changes (https://github.com/gevgeny/angular2-highcharts#dynamic-interaction-with-chart-object)
+  - [ ] dynamic interactions on changes [https://github.com/gevgeny/angular2-highcharts#dynamic-interaction-with-chart-object]

 - [x] rename rankings -> rankings-table && all-rankings -> rankings
 - [x] loading states